Next trip:

 QUEENSCLIFF

 Nestled on the Bellarine Peninsula near Point Lonsdale and the gateway to Port Phillip Bay, Queenscliff is a beloved seaside escape that draws visitors from across the globe.
-With its endless array of attractions—from coastal walks and galleries to markets and maritime adventures—Queenscliff offers something for every kind of holidaymaker.
+With its endless array of attractions— Queenscliff offers something for every kind of Visitor.

 First gazetted on 12 May 1862, the town retains a distinct 19th-century charm, reflected in its grand hotels, stately public buildings, and quaint fishermen’s cottages.
 While today it thrives as a vibrant holiday destination, Queenscliff once played a pivotal military role.
 By the 1880s, it had become the most heavily fortified site in the Southern Hemisphere, guarding the bay’s entrance with imposing defences.